docker-archive/classicswarm/docs/install-w-machine.md

         $ eval $(docker-machine env agent1)

-4. Use the following syntax to run a Swarm container as an agent on `agent1`.
+4. Use the following syntax to run a Swarm container that functions as an agent on `agent1`.
 Replace `<node_ip>` with the IP address of the VM from above, or use the `docker-machine ip` command.

         $ docker run -d swarm join --addr=<node_ip>:<node_port> token://<cluster_id>